surniaulula/wpsso/readme.txt

 **Coded for maximum performance:**

 WPSSO Core makes full use of all available caching methods &mdash; along with offering advanced caching features like pre-seeding its cache in background.
 WPSSO Core and its complementary add-ons only load the libraries and classes they need, keeping their code small, fast and light.
-All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (PHP v5.4 or better required).
+All code is fully tested and compatible with the latest version of WordPress and PHP v7.x (PHP v5.5 or newer required).

 <h3>Users Love the WPSSO Core Plugin</h3>